ridi/object-case-converter/README.md

 * `recursive`: false

   * true -- always convert recursively
-  * string[] -- recursively only if key is includes in array
   * { excludes: string[] } -- convert when key is not in `recursive.excludes` array

-  If set true or { excludes: string[] } with `excludes` option, recursive inherit excludes option.
+  When used with the `excludes` option, excludes keys are also excluded from recursive conversions.

 * `excludes`: `undefined`